nora826/Vehicle-Centric-Surveillance-Benchmark-VIRAT/README.md

 •	Activities that were kept:
 "Person getting into a Vehicle”, "Person getting out of a Vehicle", "Exiting", "vehicle_turning_right”, "vehicle_moving_forward", "vehicle_turning_left", "vehicle_moving_backward", "Entering", "vehicle_u_turn"

-(Here entering and exiting refer to vehicles but also buildings, so it needs to be reviewed later in the manual cleaning process)
+(Here entering and exiting refer to vehicles but also buildings, so it needs to be reviewed later in the manual cleaning process: _data_cleaning.py_ )

 To have true negative samples for questions related to person entering or exiting the car, 150 “activity_walking” events were selected randomly, where the person is simply walking.

 ![image](https://github.com/user-attachments/assets/0f85cb1c-3af8-4280-99b5-056588e17194)

 ### TRAJECTORIES V4
+Done using _generate_raw_dataset.py_ and introducing last dataset version JSON file as input.
 When generating the prompts these criteria were followed:
 Each image is paired with at least one question, either a three-option multiple choice or a binary yes/no question.